LaraHack/ubvu_bibles/README.md

 The results of this conversion can be found in the `ubvu_bibles/rdf/` folder.

 ## Change the conversion ##
 The code for running the conversion can be tweaked for a specific scenario.
-To edit the code, the Prolog editor can be used: `?- edit(convert_ubvu_bibles).`
+To edit the code, the Prolog editor can be used: `?- edit("convert_ubvu_bibles").`

 After the editing is finished, build the file using `?- make.`, then run again `?- convert_ubvu_bibles.`